alexmorus/Thinkpad-T480s-OpenCore/README.md

 # Thinkpad-T480s-OpenCore
 The state of this project is stable.
 I have been daily-driving it for more than a year, with only small issues.
+In its current state, the repo will work with macOS Monterey.
+It will not, however, work with stock bios laptops.
+Fixes for that will(probably) be added in the future(possible fixes for stock bios laptops are found on Tyler Nguyen's repo: [tylernguyen/x1c6-hackintosh](https://github.com/tylernguyen/x1c6-hackintosh)).

 Laptop specs:
   - Processor: i5 8350u